fossasia/susi_server/README.rst

 -  to shut down Susi, run ``bin/stop.sh``

 *********
-How do I configure Susi AI?
+How do I configure SUSI.AI?
 *********

 The basis configuration file is in ``conf/config.properties``.
 To